ndy-s/ndy-s/README.md

 # Hi there! 👋

-A curious developer, I love writing code that tackles real-world challenges.
-Whether it’s a simple script or a complex ML model, I’m all in!
-My late-night musings often revolve around neural networks, natural language processing, and the ever-evolving field of artificial intelligence.

-I believe in learning by doing.
-That’s why I’m constantly building projects—whether it’s a web app, an interactive bot, or a machine learning model.
+As a Developer, I like to write code, creating projects, and discovering new concepts.
+I occasionally work on Machine Learning too.
+I believe in learning through action, which is why I’m constantly working on new projects.
 Always learning, always creating.

-I’m always up for interesting discussions, collaborations, and sharing ideas.
-Feel free to connect with me on LinkedIn or drop me an email.
+For interesting discussions, collaborations, or idea sharing, feel free to connect with me on LinkedIn or send me an email.
+I’m always open to new opportunities and ideas.

 <div align="center">
   <img src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" alt="programming">